aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-jpeg/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Convert XPS to JPEG in Java
+# How to Convert XPS to JPEG in Java using Aspose.Page Java

-## Introduction
+## Introduction to Aspose.Page Java
-In this tutorial, **you’ll learn how to convert XPS to JPEG** using the powerful Aspose.Page library for Java.
-Converting XPS files to image formats is a common requirement when you need to display, preview, or further process document pages in web or desktop applications.
-We'll walk through each step, explain why each line matters, and give you practical tips so you can integrate the conversion logic into your own projects with confidence.
+In this tutorial **you’ll learn how to convert XPS to JPEG** with the **Aspose.Page Java** library.
+Converting XPS files to JPEG images is a frequent requirement when you need to display document pages as raster graphics in web portals, desktop viewers, or email attachments.
+We’ll walk through every line of code, explain why each setting matters, and share practical tips so you can embed this conversion pipeline into your own Java applications with confidence.

 ## Quick Answers
-- **What library handles the conversion?** Aspose.Page for Java
+- **What library handles the conversion?** Aspose.Page Java
 - **Can I select specific pages?** Yes – use `setPageNumbers` in `JpegSaveOptions`
 - **What image quality can I control?** Smoothing mode, resolution, and JPEG quality settings
 - **Do I need a license for production?** Yes, a commercial license is required (a free trial is available)
 - **Is the code Java 8 compatible?** Absolutely – the API works with Java 8 and newer

-## What is XPS and Why Convert it to JPEG?
+## What is XPS and Why Convert XPS to JPEG?
 XPS (XML Paper Specification) is a fixed‑layout document format similar to PDF.
 Converting XPS to JPEG is useful when you need raster images for thumbnails, email attachments, or when integrating with systems that only accept image files.
 JPEG offers a good balance between visual quality and file size, making it ideal for web‑based previews.

 ## Prerequisites